apache/nuttx/configs/samd20-xplained/README.txt

     LED_ASSERTION       An assertion failed     N/C
     LED_PANIC           The system has crashed  FLASH

-  Thus is LED0 is statically on, NuttX has successfully  booted and is, apparently, running normmally.
-If LED0 is flashing at approximately 2Hz, then a fatal error has been detected and the system has halted.
+  Thus is LED is statically on, NuttX has successfully  booted and is, apparently, running normally.
+If LED is flashing at approximately 2Hz, then a fatal error has been detected and the system has halted.

 Serial Consoles
 ^^^^^^^^^^^^^^^

-  USART0
+  SERCOM4
   ------

-  USART0 is available on connectors EXT1 and EXT4
+  SERCOM4 is available on connectors EXT1 and EXT3

-    EXT1  EXT4  GPIO  Function
+    PIN   EXT1  EXT3  GPIO  Function
     ----  ---- ------ -----------
-     13    13   PB00  USART0_RXD
+     13   PB09   PB13 SERCOM4 / UART RX
-     14    14   PB01  USART0_TXD
+     14   PB08   PB12 SERCOM4 / UART TX
      19   19          GND
      20   20          VCC

-  If you have a TTL to RS-232 convertor then this is the most convenient serial console to use.
+  If you have a TTL to RS-232 converter then this is the most convenient serial console to use.
 It is the default in all of these configurations.
   An option is to use the virtual COM port.

   Virtual COM Port
   ----------------

-  The SAM4L Xplained Pro contains an Embedded Debugger (EDBG) that can be used to program and debug the ATSAM4LC4C using Serial Wire Debug (SWD).
+  The SAMD20 Xplained Pro contains an Embedded Debugger (EDBG) that can be used to program and debug the ATSAMD20J18A using Serial Wire Debug (SWD).
-  The Embedded debugger also include a Virtual Com port interface over USART1.
+  The Embedded debugger also include a Virtual Com port interface over SERCOM3.
 Virtual COM port connections:

-    PC26 USART1 RXD
+    PA24 SERCOM3 / UART TXD
-    PC27 USART1 TXD
+    PA25 SERCOM3 / UART RXD

-SAM4L Xplained Pro-specific Configuration Options
+SAMD20 Xplained Pro-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     CONFIG_ARCH - Identifies the arch/ subdirectory.
 This should